monipigr/smart-contract-security-audit/README.md

 # 🛡️ Blockchain Security Vulnerabilities Demo

 This project demonstrates three critical blockchain security vulnerabilities through practical implementation and theoretical analysis.
 The main focus is a **reentrancy attack** simulation using a vulnerable banking contract, complemented by comprehensive test coverage.
-Furthermore, it provides in-depth theoretical explanations of **oracle manipulation** and **slippage attacks**, complete with prevention strategies and visual diagrams to enhance understanding of these common DeFi exploitation vectors.
+Additionally, it provides in-depth theoretical explanations of **oracle manipulation** and **slippage attacks** (including **front-running** and **sandwich attacks**), complete with prevention strategies and visual diagrams to enhance understanding of these common DeFi exploitation vectors.

 ## 🐛 Reentrancy Attack